-Je veux aller en France does not seek to prove, nor to tell.
-It gives form to a sensation—the feeling of being there without quite being there.
+Je veux aller en France does not aim to prove or to tell.
+It gives shape to a sensation: being here without fully arriving.

 Departure Poem: